mimiyin/designing-for-education/2015-syllabus.md

 - Different ways to “prime” your confidence?
 - How can coursework be restructured to make it harder to fall behind?

-<b>Design Practice:</b> Iteration
+<b>Week 5 Design Practice:</b> Iteration + Rapid prototyping.
-- Redesign a product you evaluated with behavioral psychology in mind.
+- Prototype + test 3 designs for the pedagogical method you chose in the previous week.

 ### Weeks 7-8
 #### Assessment and Admissions